GH-GAMES/RHI_API_Tools/Docs/Instructions_EN.md

   <img src="../Images/RHI_API_Tools_PLUGIN.png" width="900"/>
 </p>

-This plugin was developed and tested exclusively for Unreal Engine 5.4
+The plugin is developed and tested exclusively for Unreal Engine 5.4.

-These nodes allow players to switch between DirectX 11, DirectX 12, or Vulkan directly from the game.
-The plugin saves the selected launch parameter in a text config and also allows using a secondary executable acting as a launcher — it has the suffix "*_Launcher.exe" and the same icon you see in the plugin section or on the main page of this repository.
+These nodes allow players to switch between DirectX 11, DirectX 12, and Vulkan directly from the game.
+The plugin saves the selected launch parameter in a text config file and can use a secondary executable (`*_Launcher.exe`), which acts as a launcher — it shares the same icon as shown in the plugin section or on the main page of this repository.

-If you want to change the icon of the .exe that serves as a launcher, you can use third-party programs for such tasks.
+If you want to change the launcher icon, you can use third-party tools.

 ---

-### Integrating into Your Project
+### Integration into Your Project

 If you purchased the plugin and want to add it to your project: